AstroNvim/docs/src/content/docs/configuration/v4_migration.md

 :::

-You need an editor to configure an editor!
-As such breaking your working editor configuration when migrating to v4 will make it difficult to edit your new configuration.
-We **recommend following the process** below so that your existing editor keeps working while migrating to the v4 configuration.
+Breaking your working editor configuration when migrating to v4 will make it difficult to edit your new configuration.
+As such, we **recommend following the process** below so that your existing editor keeps working while migrating to the v4 configuration.
 This workflow makes use of an [Isolated Installation](/reference/alt_install/#isolated-installation) environment.

 1. Clone the AstroNvim v4 configuration template to a new location (`astronvim_v4` is used as the example):
    ```sh